-If food contains all nine essential amino acids = complete protein
+Complete Protein: A food that contains all nine essential amino acids

-• For example, animal proteins such as fish, beef, poultry, pork and eggs and plant proteins such as amaranth, organic soy, buckwheat, quinoa and hemp
+• For example, animal proteins such as fish, beef, poultry, pork and eggs, plus plant proteins such as amaranth, organic soy, buckwheat, quinoa and hemp

-If food is missing one or more amino acids = incomplete protein
+Incomplete Protein: A food that is missing one or more amino acids

-Good news is you can get all the amino acids by consuming a variety of plant-based foods.
+You can get all the necessary amino acids by consuming a variety of plantbased foods.
 This will help to ensure that you are feeding your body enough protein each day.